toladata/Knowledgebase/en/6-programs/program-guide.md

 ### Adding a new program

-To add a new program for your team or organization, go to the `Programs` tab and click `Add New Program`.
-Start by adding your `Program Name`, `Start date`, and `End date`.
+To add a new program for your team or organization, go to the Programs tab and click `Add New Program`.
+Start by adding your Program Name, Start date, and End date.
 Click `Submit` and you're all set!

-From here you will prompted to the `Program Guide` to help you start adding information about your program in the following sections:
+From here you will prompted to the Program Guide to help you start adding information about your program in the following sections:

-* `Sectors`
+* Sectors;

-* `Results Framework`
+* Results Framework;

-* `Indicator plan`
+* Indicators;

-* Any `data collection forms` you would be using for tracking your indicators
+* Any Project Forms that you would be using for collecting data and tracking your indicators.

 > **Quick Tip:**
-Don’t worry if you cannot complete all the details here!
+1. Don’t worry if you cannot complete all the details here!
 You can always go back later to complete any of the sections at your own pace. :relaxed:
+2. Come back to the Program Guide by simply clicking on the three dots icon, accessible from the Programs tab in every program's row.

 ![](https://lh6.googleusercontent.com/nwgMBMy9LuyjIRLXt22PYP86kJ71q6ppFq1HNqdnJkowN_TN9TacJ2v0sdCywtF6rf12QMUWb6YKNie9Mq0wk6-HWVNWM_TJGJuQ7iMY44YpGS4Beit6g8_A3fME7IcOc5Mqsbrp)